learnk8s/learnk8s.io/src/microsAuthentication/content.md

 1. Makes a HTTP GET request to the secret store service with the token linked to the Service Account.
 1. Forwards the response.

-You can deploy the app and expose it as a service in the cluster with:
+You can deploy the app and expose it as a Service in the cluster with:

 ```terminal|command=1|title=bash
 kubectl apply -f service_accounts/api/deployment.yaml